greenbone/openvas-scanner/rust/scannerctl/README.md

 Transforms a scan-config from gvmds data-objects to scan json of [openvasd](https://greenbone.github.io/scanner-api/#/scan/create_scanl).

-To set the target and credentials you can pipe a partial scan json into `nasl-cli scan-config` by providing `-i` flag.
+To set the target and credentials you can pipe a partial scan json into `scannerctl scan-config` by providing `-i` flag.

 As an example we assume that the data-objects feed is in `~/src/greenbone/data-objects/content/22.04` while the vulnerability feed is in `~/src/greenbone/vulnerability-tests/nasl/common` and we want to create a scan to verify localhost with a discovery and full and fast policy on the openvas default portlist.